Welcome to today's edition of the Rush 24-7 podcast.

 Well, she may know that.

-Uh for those of you who smoke, but as you know, in Oregon, told you yesterday, if in Oregon they're going to try to make cigarettes available only by way of prescription.
+For those of you who smoke, by this, you know, in Oregon, told you yesterday, if in Oregon, they're going to try to make cigarettes available only by way of prescription.

 Yahoo News is reporting today.

-Actually, it's the AP via Yahoo News, Ricardo Alonso Zalivar.
+Actually, it's the AP via Yahoo News, Ricardo Alonso Zaldivar.

-The Affordable Care Act, known as Obamacare, allows health insurers to charge smokers buying an individual policies up to 50% higher premium starting next January.
+The Affordable Care Act, known as Obamacare, allows health insurers to charge smokers buying individual policies up to 50% higher premiums starting next January.

-See, this thing doesn't start fully implementing till 2014.
+See, this thing doesn't start fully implementing until 2014.

 And one of these things is next January, a year from now, smokers who buy individual policies will automatically face a premium increase of 50% above what already is being charged for a 55-year-old smoker.